Update 2019: Perhaps Strip (FUT) will never die out as long as hair transplants exist?

-It is quite amazing that in the first ISHRS meeting in 1999, FUE was not even mentioned!!
+It is quite amazing that in the first ISHRS meeting in 1999, FUE was not even mentioned!
 This is all the more reason to avoid taking hair transplant surgeon skepticism about hair cloning and hair multiplication very seriously.
-Like for all humans, change is hard, and especially so if it can make a negative impact to your wallet and career.
+Change is hard, and especially so if it can make a negative impact to your wallet and career.

 2) Another major development just occurred this past week, when Joe Tillman (aka Jotronic) of the very popular Hasson & Wong (H&W) clinic in Canada announced his move to now being the representative of Dr. Hussain Rahal (also of Canada).
 This was a complete shock to me and most other hair loss forum regular visitors.

 Prior to the shift, Joe had worked for H&W for over a decade, and was in all likelihood the main factor in their tremendous online marketing success.
 In recent years, many people had asked Joe why H&W was not offering FUE, and Joe always seemed to argue in favor of the merits of the strip technique as practiced by his clinic.